The last word in the Bible is ve'ya'al

 – a call made by the King of Persia to the Jews in the Diaspora to make

-"But they presumed to go up unto the hill top" (the verb was translated
+"But they presumed to go up unto the hill top" (va'ya'apilu was translated into 'presumed').

-The immigrants who participated in Aliya Bet are called in Hebrew ma'apilim, a word that is derived from ha'apala.
+The immigrants who participated in Aliya Bet are called in Hebrew ma'apilim.

 Aliya Bet was the result of severe restrictions that Britain imposed on immigration of Jews to Palestine.
 The restrictions had started back in 1922, but became brutal (especially in light of the desperate situation